Auslander Regularity of p-adic Distribution Algebras: Results on certain standard groups

-An obvious example of a compact locally $L$-analytic group satisfying (L) and having uniform scalar restriction is the additive group $\ol$. \begin{cor} Any compact locally $L$-analytic group $G$ has a fundamental system of open normal subgroups $H$ such that $H_0$ is uniform and satisfies {\rm (L)}. \end{cor} \begin{pr} It suffices to show that the group $H$ constructed in the proof of the last proposition satisfies (L).
+For our purposes locally $L$-analytic groups that are uniform and satisfy the above condition (such as the additive group $\ol$) will play the role of uniform locally $\Q_p$-analytic groups.
+We show that there are enough of them. \begin{corollary} Any compact locally $L$-analytic group $G$ has a fundamental system of open normal subgroups $H$ such that $H_0$ is uniform and satisfies {\rm (L)}. \end{corollary} \begin{proof} It suffices to show that the group $H$ constructed in the proof of the last proposition satisfies (L).
 This is because $H\subseteq G'$ (in the notation of this proof) and by construction, the open subgroup $G'$ of $G$ can be chosen as small as desired.
 We use the notation of this proof.

 According to it (and in connection with Lem. \ref{stanuni}) $H_0$ is standard* with respect to the bijective global chart